Atlantic 10

 🎯 The Competitive Argument

 In a portal-driven era, information asymmetry is a competitive disadvantage.
 Programs with better data on player fit, production context, and historical transfer success patterns consistently outperform those relying on traditional scouting alone.
-At the conference level, the Atlantic 10 can provide this infrastructure at a fraction of what individual schools would spend — and make every member institution more competitive in the portal simultaneously.
+At the conference level, the Atlantic 10 can provide this infrastructure at a fraction of what individual schools would spend, and makes every member institution more competitive in the portal simultaneously.
 This is the conference supporting its schools, not controlling them.

 ← Back to the Overview